 The discussions with the presenters will be facilitated by Cliff Froehlich, CSL’s executive director.
 Audience members will be able to ask questions and make observations on the films through the chat function of the live stream; those queries and comments will be relayed to the presenter by CSL.

 To sign up to view and participate in the live-stream conversations on the films, viewers should use the registration link that accompanies each film.
 The live streams will be hosted by our virtual-festival partner, Eventive.

-If you’re unable to join a live stream when it's held, the introductions and discussions will also be recorded and archived on CSL’s YouTube channel.
-The conversations will be available the day after they’re held.
+If you’re unable to join a live stream when it's held, the introductions and discussions will also be recorded and archived on CSL’s YouTube channel for Golden Anniversaries.
+The conversations will generally be available the day after they’re held.